 Penn National slots

-It has to be said that Penn National was a vocal opponent of the 54% tax rate set on slots/video poker, going as far as to call it “ridiculous” and a “money grab”.
+It has to be said again that Penn National was a vocal opponent of the 54% tax rate set on slots/video poker, going as far as to call it “ridiculous” and a “money grab”.
 Therefore, more than any other operator, we do expect Penn National to emphasize its table gaming and other non-slot formats over its one-armed bandits.

 It follows that slot returns might not be as favorable to players as on other PA online casino sites.